-The chemical reaction between the water and the alka seltzer starts to take shape as you can see below and the bubbles or gas that it is produced during the reaction pick up blobs of color!
+The chemical reaction between the water and the Alka seltzer starts to take shape as you can see below and the bubbles or gas that it is produced during the reaction pick up blobs of color!

 This reaction will continue to pick up speed.
 We share a fun video on our FB page of how cool it looks.

-The reaction will continue for a few minutes, and of course you can always add another tablet to continue the fun!
+The reaction will continue for a few minutes, and of course, you can always add another tablet to continue the fun!

 SIMPLE LAVA LAMP AND EARTH DAY SCIENCE

 However, liquids have different viscosities or thicknesses.
-Does the oil pour differently then the water?
+Does the oil pour differently than the water?
 What do you notice about the food coloring drops you added to the oil/water?
 Think about the viscosity of other liquids you use.

 Why don’t all liquids simply mix together?
 Did you notice the oil and water separated?
-That’s because water is heavier then oil.
+That’s because water is heavier than oil.
 Making a DENSITY TOWER is a great way to observe how not all liquids weigh the same.
-Liquids are made up of a different numbers of atoms and molecules.
+Liquids are made up of different numbers of atoms and molecules.
 In some liquids, these atoms and molecules are packed together more tightly resulting in a denser or heavier liquid.

 Now for the chemical reaction!
 When the two substances combine (tablet and water) they create a gas called carbon dioxide which is all the bubbling you see.
 These bubbles carry the color water to the top of the oil where they pop and the water falls back down.